BansheePrime/-/README.md

-# Russian translation of tabletop RPG "Happy Birthday Dracula!" by Jonathan Sims
+# Russian translation of the tabletop RPG "Happy Birthday Dracula!" by Jonathan Sims

 ## Description